TannerAGraves/StructBioInfo/docs/documentation.md

 `python3 contact_net.py --predict --pdb your_pdb_id`

-By default, the software will output the `.csv` file to only contain the subset of features also used for training.
+- By default, the software will output the `.csv` file to only contain the subset of preprocessed features used for inference, as passed to the model.
+- If you want the output `.csv` file to contain the subset of unpreprocessed features used for inference, use the `--unprocessedfeats` argument.
-If you want the output `.csv` file to contain all the features from `calc_features.py` , add the `--full` argument when running the command.
+- If you want the output `.csv` file to contain all the features from `calc_features.py`, use the `--full` argument when running the command instead.
 However, make sure `DSSP` is correctly installed, otherwise the output `csv` file will have blank values on `DSSP`-dependent calculated features.

 *Usage Example*:
 - run `python3 contact_net.py --predict --pdb 5yj5`.
 This will generate the standard `csv` output prediction file.
+- run `python3 contact_net.py --predict --pdb 5yj5 --unprocessedfeats`.
+This will generate the `csv` output prediction file with unprocessed features.
 - run `python3 contact_net.py --predict --pdb 5yj5 --full`.
-This will generate the full-featured `csv` output prediction file.
+This will generate the full-unprocessed-featured `csv` output prediction file.

 Note that all generated files can be found in the `data/output/` folder.